 BASAL CELL CARCINOMA

 Basal cell carcinoma (BCC) is a cancer of the epidermis, which is the outermost layer of the skin.
-BCC usually presents as a pink or translucent nodule that typically appears on a sun-exposed area of skin, such as the face and neck.
+BCC usually presents as a non-healing pink or translucent nodule/lesion which may sometimes cause itching.
+It typically appears on a sun-exposed area of skin, such as the face and neck.
 BCC is the most common type of skin cancer, making up about 75% of all non-melanoma skin cancers diagnosed.
-It is rare for BCC to spread to another part of the body, but it is possible to have more than one BCC at a time.
+BCC tends to grow slowly; however, if left untreated, they can invade other tissues beneath the skin and can spread to other parts of the body.
+BCC’s are diagnosed by their typical appearance clinically and on examination using a dermatoscope.
+The diagnosis is confirmed by incisional biopsy or excisional biopsy.
+It is possible to have more than one BCC at a time.
 Having one BCC increases your risk of getting another.

-- Exposure to ultraviolet radiation (UV).
-The majority of Basal Cell Carcinomas grow on parts of the body regularly exposed to the sun.
+- Exposure to ultraviolet radiation (UV) .
+The majority of Basal Cell Carcinomas grow on parts of the body regularly exposed to the sun, such as the head and neck.
 People who have excessive exposure to the sun and who have had severe sunburns, are at an increased risk of developing BCC.
 Visit our sun safety page.

 - Those who have already had Basal Cell Carcinoma, have a higher risk for developing another Basal Cell Carcinoma in their lifetime.

 - Patients who have had organ transplants, with compromised immune systems